gwaredd/MarkdownAsset/README.md

 * You can swap between a light and dark skin in the editor preferences
 * Edit -> Editor Preferences -> Plugins -> Markdown Asset

-## Markdown
+## Markdown Extensions

 The editor runs inside the unreal web browser client.
-Unfortunately, this seems to be restricted and certain features are not present.

-However, under the hood it is using [markdown-it](https://github.com/markdown-it/markdown-it) and I've enabled a bunch of plugins that extend the markdown language with some extra useful features, listed below:
+Under the hood it is using [markdown-it](https://github.com/markdown-it/markdown-it) and I've enabled a bunch of plugins that extend the markdown language with some extra goodies.
+Here's a quick rundown of what's available.

 ### Syntax Highlighting